HallOfSam/Customer-Segmentation-Analysis-Tableau/README.md

 - The second analysis we undertook was a closer look at trends by year and gender.
 Category O sold more in quantity to females compared to males across most of the period the dataset covers.
 The data also suggests seasonality of the category.
 Most of the units were sold between October and January suggesting it could be an essential product for Winter or the festive season.

 - The third analysis we undertook was an RFM analysis to understand which customers may be most valuable to Category O. This analysis also allowed us to understand which types of customers we may want to target based on who our current most profitable customers are.
-Also, we have leveraged a heatmap analysis to see where these customers are located.
+Also, we have leveraged a heatmap analysis to see where these customers are geographically located.

 - The final analysis we undertook was a market basket analysis to understand which products customers buy, and to see which combination of items customers buy (if they purchase multiple products within Category O).

 # Conslusion
-Based on all these analyses, we have determined that Category O was worthwhile to examine, and worthwhile to further invest in and grow.
-There is great potential among the female customer base, and there is also great potential to cross-sell products, with an emphasis on high and medium ranking RFM customers.
+Based on all these analyses, we have determined that the C-suites and management of Category O need to constantly monitor the metrics proposed above and address the problems associated with each metric.